A spectacular celestial event is about to unfold in the night sky.

 How to Witness This Event

-Tip: Use a stargazing app like SkySafari 7 or Night Sky 11.
 If you truly love watching the stars, you might consider getting a Gskyer Telescope for optimal viewing.

 Corona Borealis is between the Boötes and Hercules constellations.

-Now find another bright star, Vega, above the east but lower in the sky than Arcturus.
+Follow the curve of the Big Dipper’s handle to a bright star called Arcturus, then locate Vega, above the east but lower in the sky than Arcturus.

 This could be your chance to witness a once-in-a-lifetime event, just as astronomers did back in 1217.